abdelmonem55/learn-rust/voting.md

  .collect()
 ```

-it is a trait used to loop over lists like lists, here we are using function [iter](https://doc.rust-lang.org/stable/std/iter/) to get iterable with borrowed data list then we use [map](https://doc.rust-lang.org/nightly/std/iter/struct.Map.html) to map a every element in the list and finally we use [collect](https://doc.rust-lang.org/nightly/std/iter/trait.Iterator.html#method.collect) to get an a collection
+it is a trait used to loop over lists like lists, here we are using function [iter](https://doc.rust-lang.org/stable/std/iter/) to get iterable with borrowed data list then we use [map](https://doc.rust-lang.org/nightly/std/iter/struct.Map.html) to map every element in the list and finally we use [collect](https://doc.rust-lang.org/nightly/std/iter/trait.Iterator.html#method.collect) to get an a collection.

 ----